near-mezze/mezze-tech-tutorial/tutorials/lottery.md

    */
 ```

-There is in on line 78.
+Line 78.
 Blessed be the Comments!

 So the fee is based in part on the number of players.
 Let's add one!